 Bachelor of Arts

 Major and Minor

-What does it truly mean to live in a digital world?
-Technology has changed the ways we work, live, play, and study, and permeates our culture - how we perceive, understand, and live in the world.
-The CTS program integrates grappling with big questions about the role of technology in human society with hands-on experimentation in cultural analysis, creation, representation, visualization, and performance using digital and related technologies.
+What does it mean to live in a digital world?
+Technology has changed the ways we work, play, and study.
+Technology permeates our culture - how we perceive, understand, and live in the world.
+The CTS program invites you to grapple with big questions about the role of technology in human society and includes hands-on experimentation in cultural analysis, creation, representation, visualization, and performance using digital and related technologies.

 CTS combines a passion for arts and culture with curiosity about technology.
 Explore digital methods including storytelling, visualization, gaming, and publishing.
 Learn to use digital tools and use them to think ethically, creatively, and critically about topics from across the arts.

 Understand how the Web works and how we can use technology to make a difference in our world.

 - Passionate about the arts and humanities (including English, history, philosophy, languages, performance, and fine art).

 - Curious about the role of technology and looking to explore its applications.

 - Thinking about career paths that combine culture and technology.